Juanita Pardesi / Chief Executive Officer

 Simon Leshoai began his career at the Society for Family Health as a reproductive health trainer.
 He has extensive experience in GSM/cellular telecommunication retail sector, sales and customer relationship management at M-tel, I-Talk Cellular and Nashua Mobile.
 He has experience in business operations, entrepreneurship, stakeholder relationship management and co-operative management support, the Anglo American Platinum Belt Project, as well as electronic distribution of IT services into the low income segment of the market, digital media technologies, and advertising.
 He has been involved in the Community Work Programme (CWP) since the program found a new home in DCoG, from the Presidency, and was being taken to scale.
 An exciting period indeed, as he got exposed to the inception of new sites while honing his skills in stakeholder engagement as well as overall program management and delivery.

-Sandy Dlamini Zhanda / Support Services Manager
+Sandy Dlamini Zhanda / Programme Manager and OW Operations

 Sandy Dlamini Zhanda started her career as a researcher working for the EcoCity Trust and moved quickly to Senior Programmes Administrator, where she worked closely with the project teams to ensure correlation between performance and project objectives.
 Here she gained extensive experience in management, programme design, planning and reporting.
 She has extensive experience with the Community Work Programme (CWP) which entails implementing innovative information management practices and procedures for ongoing organisational and project effectiveness.
 She possesses advanced expertise in facilitating and coordinating better management reporting, Supply Chain management and support services.
 She holds a Bachelor of Science Honours Degree in Environmental Science from Rhodes University.

-Nomsa Maseko / Company Secretary
+Nomsa Maseko / Contracts and Company Secretary

 Nomsa Maseko has over 20 years’ experience in administrative support roles.
 She is currently Company Secretary at Seriti Institute.
 She started at Seriti Institute as a Business Process Manager assisting staff in adhering to all processes set out by the organisation in order to ensure organisational effectiveness through facilitating improved coordination, communication and reporting across various programmes and/or units, and contributed extensively to the organisation’s development during its formative years.
 Previously, she was on the Trade and Industrial Policy Strategies (TIPS) team that managed the Community Work Programme (CWP) while it was with the Independent Development Trust (IDT) and up until its move to the Department of Cooperative Governance and Traditional (COGTA).